 Sunny Side Up by Jennifer L. Holm, illustrated by Matthew Holm

-This is on my list for Domestic Violence Books for Kids.
+This is on my list of Domestic Violence Books for Kids.
 Jennifer and Matt write:

 “Sometimes it’s hard to be a kid.
 It can be even harder when someone you love has a drug or alcohol abuse problem.

 Like Sunny, we had a close relative who had serious issues with substance abuse.
 As children, we were bystanders to this behavior and yet it affected our whole world.
 It made us feel ashamed and embarrassed and scared and sad.
 Most of all, it was something we felt we had to keep secret.” [graphic novel, ages 8 and up]